 - 1. The adopted LOS standard for Parks and Recreation is: - a.
-Within the Transit Oriented/Activity Center zones, and in the Employment Area as identified in the General Plan: 2.5 acres of improved public parks per 1,000 residents and equivalent units of nonresidential or mixed-use floor area.
-These lands shall consist of at least: - 0.5 acres per 1,000 residents for small urban parks, including pocket parks, plazas, commons/ greens, squares, and neighborhood parks; and - ii.
-One acre per 1,000 residents for larger urban parks, including parks at schools, community
+Within the Transit Oriented/Activity Center zones, and in the Employment Area as identified in the General Plan: 2.5 acres of improved public parks per 1,000 residents.
+These lands shall consist of at least: - 0.5 acres per 1,000 residents for small urban parks, including pocket parks, plazas, commons/ greens, squares, and neighborhood parks; and